duggal-kunal/tf-sample-single-tier/README.md

 Repo contains terraform files (.tf) for a web based application.

 ## Design Principles
-Basic web application that has frontend and backend instances in public and private subnets respectively.
+> Basic web application that has frontend and backend instances in public and private subnets respectively.
 The backend instances are auto-scaled and both tiers are using ALBs to manage load across the instances (2 for each tier).

+## Features
+- Minimum ports used for communication (80, 443, 8092 [application])
+- Use of individual modules and variables instead of hardcoded values/names (scalable)
+- Separation of TF files (per resource) for managable code changes
+- Root priviledges not required
+- Security
+- Appropriate comments and proper naming conventions followed

 ## Infra Module
 **Role:** Creates resources such as VPC and Subnets.